United States military buildup in the Caribbean during Operation Southern Spear: Other

 Iran said that US military action in the Caribbean was provocative, destabilizing, and a threat to regional and global peace.
-Several Iranian officials, including Foreign Ministry spokesman Esmaeil Baghaei, stated that US military actions such as attacks on Venezuelan ships, break the UN Charter and international law.
+Several Iranian officials, including Foreign Ministry spokesman Esmaeil Baghaei, stated that US military actions such as attacks on Venezuelan ships violated the United Nations Charter and international law.
 Iran has also turned to the UN Security Council and the UN Secretary-General to act quickly.